mten21/assn1/assignment1.md

 Using JetUML, create a UML Object diagram to represent a `League` instance.
 Leagues have multiple Teams.
 For this diagram, assume your league object has 3 teams and each team has 4 players. **Only show the player objects for one team.** Submit your diagram by committing it to your assignment1 repo, in the JetUML "*.mdl" format and a PDF.

 # Part 3  /10 marks
+1. Implement a League object holding the teams, per the object diagram.
+Leagues should define a `sort` method that sorts teams by total points.
 1. Implement the `Comparable` interface for the Team class using total Player points.
+The Team with more player points should be ranked higher.
+Use this to sort teams in the League.
-1. Implement a `Comparator` method for ranking hockey players based on points.
-Do this with a lambda expression.
+1. Implement a `PlayerComparator` class for ranking hockey players based on points.
+    1. Use this comparator to sort the players in a Team according to points.
 1. Override the `Object.toString()` method in order to print the following for a Team:

 `System.out.println(canucks)